cleifwork/GAUTOCHARGER/README.md

 GAutoCharger-V2 logs battery levels and plug actions to a rotating log file located in the /logs/ directory.
 Logs are rotated daily, with each log file named ```script_log.txt.YYYYMMDDHHMMSS``` Old logs are automatically cleaned up after 7 days.

 ## Retry Machanism
 The script has a built-in retry mechanism for temporary connection issues with the Tapo Smart Plug.
-If the plug state fails to fetch or control actions are unsuccessful due to network issues, the script retries the action at the next check interval.
+If the plug state fails to fetch or control actions are unsuccessful due to network issues, the script retries 3  times before terminating itself to avoid further issues.

 ## How It Works
 1. **Battery Monitoring**: The script uses the psutil library to monitor the laptop's battery percentage and charging status.